dealii/code-gallery/MCMC-Laplace/Readme.md

 ----------------------

-Inverse problems are problems in which one (typically) wants to infer something about the internal properties of body by measuring how it reacts to an external stimulus.
+Inverse problems are problems in which one (typically) wants to infer something about the internal properties of a body by measuring how it reacts to an external stimulus.
 An example would be that you want to determine the stiffness parameters of a membrane by applying an external force to it and measuring how it deforms.
 A more complicated